 Launching a business and actually running a business require two different skill sets.
-You start out with a creative concept, one that gets customers in the doors and results in a thriving operation, and also prompts you to hire employees to help with the growing workload.
+You start out with a creative concept—one that gets customers in the doors and results in a thriving operation, and also prompts you to hire employees that can help with the growing workload.

 It’s at this point that your biggest challenge becomes not what you can sell to consumers, but how to lead your team.
 What type of leadership style will you choose?
 What’s the best leadership philosophy to follow in a new business environment?

 With the new understanding that treating employees well, empowering them, and establishing a positive workplace is more valuable than holding an authoritarian attitude over team members, more and more business owners (including giants such as Microsoft and Whole Foods) are forgoing traditional leadership practices and instead choosing to lead by example and follow the practice of servant leadership.

 The philosophy behind servant leadership has been around since Lao Tzu illustrated the power of leadership by using the analogy of streams and seas 2,500 years ago:

 because it is lower than they are.

 If you want to lead the people,

 However, the phrase “servant leadership” rose in popularity in the US after Robert K Greenleaf’s 1970 essay “The Servant As Leader.”
 In the essay Greenleaf defines a servant leader as someone who shares power and puts others’ needs first by fulfilling his or her desire to serve.
 He even created the Greenleaf Center for Servant Leadership to spread the message and connect servant leaders around the world.